Skip to content

 The second is a repeatable motion.
 When the question has shifted from "what should we try" to "how do we run this well," you have something worth scaling with a full-time leader.
 Hiring into a plateau rarely works.
 Hiring into momentum almost always does.

 The third is founder bandwidth.
-When founder-led growth is hitting its ceiling and the founder can no longer be the loudest voice in the market, the company needs a full-time leader to take ownership of the function.
+When founder-led growth ceiling and the founder can no longer be the loudest voice in the market, the company needs a full-time leader to take ownership of the function.

 The fourth is revenue past roughly $10M ARR with complexity that matches.
 Below that, most companies are better off running lean with a fractional and a small internal team.
 Above it, a full-time hire is small compared to the cost of running a standing function under a part-time operator.